coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

   6. start interview
  ### Make a video appointment - initiator
- _We would like to meet you and a possible partner.
-Schedule a date and time that is most convenient for you to do a video interview._
+ _We would like to schedule a video appointment to get to know you and your family situation better.
+Please pick time and date that is most convenient for you in the calender bellow._

  (VERBALLY ASKED QUESTIONS)
  - Family Dynamic: What problems do you experience as a result of poor family communication?
 What would you like to improve?